Rudy-Dev/Custom-Random/README.md

 # Examples & Contributing
 The module is under MiT License

-Examples can be found in the Example folder
+[Examples](https://github.com/Rudy-Dev/Custom-Random/tree/master/CustomRandom/Examples) can be found in the Example folder.

 If you want to contribute, go ahead!